tommyettinger/anim8-gdx/README.md

     - CHAOTIC_NOISE has the opposite problem; it never keeps the same artifacts between frames, even if those frames are identical.
 This was also the behavior of NEUE in 0.3.0, but has since been changed.

-You can set the strength of some of these dithers using PaletteReducer's `setDitherStrength(float)` method.
+You can set the strength of most of these dithers using PaletteReducer's, PNG8's, or AnimatedGif's `setDitherStrength(float)` methods (use the method on the class that is producing output).
 For NONE, there's no effect.
 For CHAOTIC_NOISE, there's almost no effect.
 For anything else, setting dither strength to close to 0 will approach the appearance of NONE, setting it close to 1.0 is the default, and strengths higher than 1 will make the dither much stronger and may make the image less legible.
 NEUE, SCATTER, and DIFFUSION sometimes have trouble with very high dither strengths, though how much trouble varies based on the palette, and they also tend to look good just before major issues appear.
+NEUE is calibrated to look best at dither strength 1.0, but may stay looking good at higher strengths for longer than SCATTER does.
+The `setDitherStrength(float)` methods on PNG8 and AnimatedGif were added in version 0.3.5 .

 # Palette Generation